 Healthiest, Most Economical and Environmental Way To Freeze Meat

 I dont like to freeze meat.
-During the slow, regular freezing, most hunters apply to their meat, in a fridge freezer or chest, water molecules turn to ice crystals slowly and subtatially destroy surrounding molecules, including vitamines, protiens, other flavour compounds, and texture.
+During the slow, regular freezing, most people apply to their meat, in a fridge freezer or chest, water molecules turn to ice crystals slowly and subtatially destroy surrounding molecules, including vitamines, protiens, other flavour compounds, and texture.

 Even with the following process, the effect is present, but this process mitigates the loss somewhat.